-If you’re thinking about leading a startup, but not sure where to go, the internet is often the first place we look.
+If you’re thinking about leading a startup (or already do), but are not sure where to go, the internet is often the first place we look.
 Surely, you can find dozens of blogs, articles, stories, and opinionated editorials that can help give you something to think about.

-However, there are tons and tons of great books that can help you think about what you need to get started, how you need to change your mindset, or challenges you may confront as you begin your startup journey.
+However, there are tons and tons of great books that can help you think about what you need to get started, how you could benefit from changing your mindset, or address challenges you may confront as you begin your entrepreneurial journey.
 Take a look at the following 7 you may want to add to your bookshelf.

 1. The Startup Checklist: 25 Steps to a Scalable, High-Growth Business

 This text not only boasts a 5 start rating on Amazon, but offers what few books do – practical, tangible, down to earth advice.
 Where lots of books try to tell you a story, talk strategy, and share wins, author David Rose instead focuses on advice that assumes no prior experience – and breaks it down from the fundamentals.

 2. Nail It then Scale It: The Entrepreneur’s Guide to Creating and Managing Breakthrough Innovation

 Nathan Furr and Paul Ahlstrom focus on creating a lean startup by offering a step-by-step process that focuses on nailing the product, saving time, and saving money.
 The first step is about testing assumptions about your business, and then adjusting to growing it (hence: Nail It and Scale It).
 Strong aspects of this book include a great theoretical foundation, and an easy to follow framework.

 3. The Founder’s Dilemmas: Anticipating and Avoiding the Pitfalls that Can Sink a Startup